aajmorgan/Katch/backend/README.md

 ## github doesn't like it when i put the secret key on here

-so create a file called .env and you'll wanna put
+so create a file in backend/backend called .env and you'll wanna put

 ```python
 SECRET_KEY = ''